MagicCrayon/xtract/README.md

 # xtract

-This script makes it easy to setup the folders for Slackbuilds.
+This bash script makes it simple to extract all the files needed for SlackBuilds.
-After you run it all you need to do is enter the folder and run the Slackscript to build.
+After it is run there is just a file with slackbuilds, source, and other needed things.

+# Note
+Works only on the regular slackbuilds.
+What regular means here is a source compressed source file and compressed SlackBuild file.